Last updated June 21st, 2022.

 Cambodia is one of the few countries in Southeast Asia that makes owning property as a foreigner relatively simple.
-In fact, it’s arguably the most welcoming country for international investors in the entire region.
+It’s arguably the most welcoming country for international investors in the entire region.

 Entering Cambodia and setting up a business there is simple and efficient.
-Year-long visas cost only $250 and a few days, and Cambodian businesses can have 100% foreign ownership.
+Year-long visas cost only $300 and a few days.
+Likewise, foreigners can legally own 100% of a Cambodian company.

 Buying real estate can be a bit more complicated, depending on what you’re looking for.
 Foreigners can easily purchase strata titles for condominium units, so many tend to gravitate toward those developments.

 The system gets more complicated for other types of property.
 Expats must buy this real estate through a Cambodian land holding company or citizen.

 Additionally, Cambodia uses a mix of “hard” and “soft” titles for land and buildings.
 Hard titles are officially entered into the national government land registry.
 Soft titles, on the other hand, are registered with the local government.

 How Much Does a Condo in Phnom Penh Cost?

 To an outside investor, condos in Phnom Penh seem relatively cheap.
 Mid-range units average $2,600 per square meter while luxury ones typically cost $3,250 per square meter.

 As always, prices vary by location.
 In central areas like Daun Penh, units may cost upwards of $200,000.
 On the other hand, condos on the outskirts of the city may be well under $100,000.

 $200,000 for a central location in an up-and-coming city doesn’t seem half-bad by global standards.
 However, when compared to other types of property in the city, condominiums in Phnom Penh are overpriced.